The Most Common Injuries on College Campuses

 You’ve probably heard the “just say no to drugs” mantra, either from your parents or from your well-meaning school system.
 Not every college student takes these words to heart.
 The University of Arizona Campus Safety report for 2016 found that drug use is increasing on campus; in fact, the amount of cocaine use jumped significantly between 2015 and 2016 alone.
 Drug overdose deaths are up 91% nationwide in teens aged 15 to 19 over the past decade.
 Drug abuse not only leads to death and injury; but it can also lead to jail time, fines and a criminal record.

-The personal injury attorneys at Zanes Law are located not far from the beautiful campus at the University of Arizona.
+The personal injury attorneys at Zanes Law are located not far from both the beautiful campus at the University of Arizona in Tucson and Arizona State University in Phoenix.
 If you got hurt at school or off site in a car crash or other scary event, our team is here for you.
 We can explain in clear, simple terms what you can do to regain control and collect any damages owed to you.
 Call us at (602) 999-9999 to set up a private consultation about your options.